anumthapa/ebookseller_handlebars_stripe_heroku/README.md

   Which helps to check the Bank Credit Card which is either Valid or Not.
 It has a form which connect to API of the server which checks the Validation of the card.

-  #Stripe is
+  # Stripe
      You can use a default Visa Card Number as

         4242 4242 4242 4242

      Actually this is the default card nunmber which by passes the security with out any problem.
      There is also phone number which helps to make the Stripe more power ful when it goes online.